I. Scope of Validity

 In the case of a simple negligent violation of an essential contractual duty, however, we shall only accept liability for typical, immediate, average damage foreseeable at the time that the contract was concluded.

 4. We do not take back transport packaging or any other packaging in accordance with the packaging ordinance; this excludes pallets.
-Purchaser shall take care of disposal of the packaging, which becomes its property, at Purchaser's own expense.
+The Purchaser shall take care of disposal of the packaging, which becomes its property, at the Purchaser’s own expense.

-5. If the shipping is delayed on the request of or due to fault of Purchaser, we shall store the goods at Purchaser's risk and expense.
+5. If the shipping is delayed on the request of or due to fault of the Purchaser, we shall store the goods at the Purchaser’s risk and expense.
 In this case, the notice of readiness to ship shall be deemed equivalent to shipment.

 VI.
 Warranty/Limitation of Liability/Compensation for Wasted Expenditures